msterbi/docksettings/README.md

 ------------
 - Location of game's config file needs to be known.
 - Game's config file needs to be separate from game's save file.
-- Steam Cloud usage needs to be properly implemented by developer of game in question (config files shouldn't be backed up to Steam Cloud).

 Limitations
 -----------